quandie/PD2_GetOutOfCustody_CLEAN/README.md

 # Get Out of That Custody CLEAN
 ## a clean version of existing mod. clean version means it wont work on client, only on host

-Allows you to release yourself from custody, with no if you're host
+Allows you to release yourself from custody, if you're host
 ###  How to:
 1. Download mod
 2. Extract in into ``mods`` folder (PAYDAY 2/mods)